-Honey Paleo?
+Is Honey Paleo?
 Is Maple Syrup Paleo?

-short answer: yes, in their purest forms (though some people disagree).
+The short answer: yes, in their purest forms (though some people disagree).

 Your best options for Paleo friendly sweeteners are a high-quality raw honey, or 100% pure maple syrup.
 These are the most natural, unrefined sweetener options, and the best-of-the-best will come from small farms and quality health food stores.

 So, if you’d like these Paleo cashew butter muffins to be a sweeter treat, simply add 2 tablespoons of raw honey or pure maple syrup to your 3 ingredient batter!